All the useful websites!

 Some general pictogram resources:

-- Fontawesome, use with attribution
+- Fontawesome, free with attribution

-- Flaticon General Pictogram collectionhttps://www.flaticon.com/
+- Flaticon General Pictogram collection

-- Iconduck General Pictogram collectionhttps://iconduck.com/
+- Iconduck General Pictogram collection

-- Simpleicons General Pictogram collectionhttps://simpleicons.org/
+- Simpleicons General Pictogram collection

 Biology/Science

-- Simon Dürr’s bioicon collection
+- Simon Dürr’s bioicon collection - collection of all the public domain icons!

 - General science icons